AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 Tiny Profiling
 ----------------------

-To enable "Tiny Profiling" with GNU Make, in `GNUMakefile` set,
+To enable "Tiny Profiling" with GNU Make edit the options in the file ``GNUMakefile`` to show,

 ::